 Complying with Mandatory Safety Guidelines

 The government of Oregon released a general guidance for all businesses as well as other guidelines specific to certain sectors or industries.
 Following safety guidelines, such as the one implemented for face covering, not only will allow businesses to operate and avoid closure due to non-compliance but also help with keeping the pandemic under control.
+Students who will attend in-person classes are also required to wear masks as a safety precaution.
 Minimizing the risks of the spread of COVID-19 allows the general public to have a modicum of normalcy and be able to get back to work safely as restrictions are loosened so long as medical trends remain favorable in the state.

 Tool for Implementing and Monitoring Safety